-The following Director's Report of Champion Iron Limited ("Champion" or the "Company") has been prepared as of October 29, 2019.
-This Director's Report is intended to supplement the condensed interim consolidated financial statements ("Financial Statements") for the six-month period ended September 30, 2019 and related notes thereto, which have been prepared in accordance with IAS 34, Interim Financial Reporting, and it should be read in conjunction with the Company's Annual Report for the year ended March 31, 2019.
+The following Management Discussion and Analysis ("MD&A") of Champion Iron Limited ("Champion" or the "Company") has been prepared as of October 29, 2019.
+This MD&A is intended to supplement the condensed interim consolidated financial statements ("Financial Statements") for the six-month period ended September 30, 2019 and related notes thereto, which have been prepared in accordance with IAS 34, Interim Financial Reporting, and it should be read in conjunction with the Company's annual financial statements and MD&A for the year ended March 31, 2019.

 Management is responsible for the preparation and integrity of its Financial Statements, including the maintenance of appropriate information systems, procedures and internal controls.
-Management is also responsible for ensuring that information disclosed externally, including the Half-Year Report, is complete and reliable.
+Management is also responsible for ensuring that information disclosed externally, including the Financial Statements and MD&A, is complete and reliable.

 All dollar figures stated herein are expressed in Canadian dollars, except for: (i) tabular amounts which are in thousands of Canadian dollars; (ii) per share or per tonne amounts; or (iii) unless otherwise specified.
-Certain non-IFRS financial performance measures are included in this Director's Report.
-The following abbreviations are used throughout this document: USD or US\$ (United States dollar), CAD or CA\$ (Canadian dollar), wmt (wet metric tonnes), dmt (dry metric tonnes), M (Million), km (kilometres) and m (metres).
+Certain non-IFRS financial performance measures are included in this MD&A. The following abbreviations are used throughout this document: USD or US\$ (United States dollar), CAD or CA\$ (Canadian dollar), wmt (wet metric tonnes), dmt (dry metric tonnes), M (Million), km (kilometres) and m (metres).